nflverse/nfldata/DATASETS.md

 Credit to [Pro Football Reference](https://www.pro-football-reference.com) for this information.
 Data begins with trades affecting the 2011 NFL Draft.

 Columns:
 - `trade_id`: Arbitrary integer identifying the trade.
+All rows with the same number are part of the same trade.
 - `season`: The season in which the trade was executed.
 - `trade_date`: The date the trade was executed.
 - `gave`: The team who gave this pick or player up.
 This is the current abbrevation for this franchise, not the one it had at the time.